 I’ve received two beautiful ones in email, and I’m sharing them here.
-If you know of more, please send them to me.
-I find them helpful and comforting during this strange time.

 From the moment of birth our bodies know